Poorva Express (via Patna)

-The 12382 / 12381 Poorva Express are daily superfast express trains of Indian Railways running between Howrah, West Bengal, and New Delhi, the capital city of India.
+The 12303 / 12304 Poorva Express are daily superfast express trains of Indian Railways running between Howrah, West Bengal, and New Delhi, Delhi.
 The name Poorva signifies the eastern part of India, and the train attracts travellers from Bihar, Jharkhand & West Bengal.

 History

 Prior to the introduction of the Rajdhani Express, the Deluxe Express was the premium category superfast trains of India.
 Fully air conditioned and superfast, they were given the highest priority in Indian Railways.
 There were two of them.
-One use to imply between Amritsar and Bandra, and another from Amritsar to Howrah.
+One use to ply between Amritsar and Bandra Terminus, and another from Amritsar to Howrah.
 Both of them use to carry the ICF Rajdhani liveried coaches.
 Later with due course of time the Deluxe Express till Bandra was renamed as Paschim Express while the Deluxe Express till Howrah was renamed as Poorva Express.
 The Poorva Express was launched on the 2nd of October, 1956 and ran as the first fully air conditioned train of India.

 With due course of time, the "fully Air Conditioned" was stripped off from its name to accommodate additional Non-AC sleeper Coaches and was subsequently terminated till New Delhi.
-And with the launch of trains like Udyan Abha Toofan Express and Howrah Rajdhani Express, it lost its grandeur and subsequently its priority.
+And with the launch of Howrah Rajdhani Express, it lost its grandeur and subsequently its priority.
 It was relegated to Maroon-cream coloured Coaches with no tubelights only bulbs inside the coach first and then to Standard Blue ICF Coaches with tubelights inside the coach.
-But later before getting refurbished to LHB coach in April 2013, being the first superfast category train to receive them.
+But later getting refurbished to LHB coach in April 2013, gave this train next level security and accommodation.

-Though it suffered with time, but its popularity never ceased.
+Though it suffered with time, its popularity never ceased.
 Due to its huge demand, Indian Railways introduced a second pair of Poorva Express on 1 August 1971 via Patna.
-Not only that, during its peak time it was one of the longest train with a load of 24 coaches and was used to be hauled by twin WDM-2 engines between Mughalsarai and Chittaranjan.
+Not only that, during its peak time it was one of the longest trains with a load of 24 coaches and was used to be hauled by twin WDM-2 engines between Mughalsarai and Chittaranjan.

 Coach composition

-The train has standard LHB rakes/ICF rakes with a max speed of 130 km/h.
+The train has standard LHB rakes with a max speed of 130 km/h.
 The train consists of 22 coaches: